Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 - Check that your card debts are eligible.
 You can usually transfer debts from financial institutions that aren’t affiliated with your card issuer.
 When transferring debts, check that they are eligible based on the card issuer.

 - Start the application.
 You can apply for a balance transfer credit card online in around 10–15 minutes.
 Check that you meet the eligibility requirements, then make sure you have all the required details needed to apply.

 - Include details of your existing credit card debts.
 During the application, you’ll need to provide details of the debts you want to consolidate onto the balance transfer card.
 This includes the account names, numbers and the total amount you want to transfer to the new account.

 - Submit your application.
 Review the details on your application before you submit.
 Most online applications will provide a decision within minutes.
 If your application is successful, you should get your new card in around 10 days.

 - Activate the card.
 Activate your new card by following the instructions provided by your issuer.
-Then the issuer will process your balance transfer, which usually takes between two and six weeks.
+Then the issuer will process your balance transfer.
+The transfer process may take up to six weeks.
 It’s important to make any required repayments on your account during this time.

 - Confirm the transfers and close your old accounts.
 Once your balance transfers have been processed, you should see that your previous account balances are $0.
-Call your old credit card providers and close the accounts to avoid any further fees or the temptation to use them.
+Call your old credit card providers and consider closing the accounts to avoid any further fees or the temptation to use them.